Henner365/draw_figures/draw_figures/ReadMe.txt

     CONSOLE APPLICATION : draw_figures Project Overview
 ========================================================================

+It is supposed to be an look into api sfml sdl sdl2 etc. making it a framework that can utilize different api's to draw shapes into a canvas of some sort. !;).

 AppWizard has created this draw_figures application for you.

 This file contains a summary of what you will find in each of the files that